BeatrisIlieva/BeatrisIlieva/README.md

 ---

 ### 📜 Programming Certificates
-*Click on the certificate to view and verify its validity on the Software University website.*
+*You can open the certificate to verify its authenticity on the Software University website, by clicking or opening the link in a new tab.*

 #